section-engineering-education/engineering-education/content/articles/razor-pages-web-app-tutorial-using-asp.net-core/index.md

 When you debug the web app, the search property works properly.

 ### Including validation

-In validation, we shall look at the client-side validation of the razor pages.
+In validation, we will look at the client-side validation of the razor pages.

-To validate client-side validation, we just need to specify these three script files in the order below;
+To validate client-side validation, we need to specify the three script files listed in the order below;

 1. Jquery.js
 2. jquery.validate.js